grantsimongrant/huggingface_hub/docs/source/ko/guides/cli.md

   {env,login,whoami,logout,repo,upload,download,lfs-enable-largefiles,lfs-multipart-upload,scan-cache,delete-cache}
                         huggingface-cli command helpers
     env                 Print information about the environment.
-    login               Log in using a token from mirror-hf.co/settings/tokens whoami              Find out which mirror-hf.co account you are logged in as. logout              Log out
+    login               Log in using a token from hf-mirror.com/settings/tokens whoami              Find out which hf-mirror.com account you are logged in as. logout              Log out
-    repo                {create} Commands to interact with your mirror-hf.co repos. upload              Upload a file or a folder to a repo on the Hub download            Download files from the Hub
+    repo                {create} Commands to interact with your hf-mirror.com repos. upload              Upload a file or a folder to a repo on the Hub download            Download files from the Hub
     lfs-enable-largefiles